 MYTH: Dying Your Hair Darker At Home Is The Safest

 FACT: Dying Your Hair Darker At Home Can Turn Out To Be A Disaster

-Red isn’t just red.
-Like we learned in kindergarten you can have a warm red, a cool red or a neutral red.
+Red isn’t just read.
+Like we learned in kindergarten, you can have a warm red, a cool red, or a neutral red.
 Going to a stylist will ensure you get the final dark result you want because they will know the proper filler color to use.

 The Truth About Coloring Your Hair At Home

 Coloring your hair at home is never a full-proof guarantee.
 The color on the box won’t necessarily match the color you wish to put on your head.